If you are someone who is traveling outside of India for the first time, be ready to face some culture shocks.

 But once you are in Germany, it is not possible anymore.

-If you want to go for a shopping, plan it for a Saturday.
+If you want to go shopping, plan it for a Saturday.

 It’s not just the shops, malls, and supermarkets.
 But also, Doctors, Clinics, and any other service that you would expect to be open on a Sunday.